 Our children were not only better educated, but earned more than we ever did.

 It no longer made sense to go without – just to leave an inheritance to children who didn’t need it.

 And that’s when the SKI Club was born.
 The grey (or – nearly grey) nomads disposed of the family home and moved into a more mobile abode.
 One that would deliver them to the far corners of the country, as they ambled along the highways and bush roads of this vast land.

 The dawn of a new era

 Eventually the nomads wearied of their transitory lifestyle.
 They had explored the length and breadth of the country – and the gypsy-lifestyle no longer served them.
 They longed for a little cottage with enough garden to keep them occupied without over-taxing their waning energy and creaking bones.

 As they reminisced about the places they had seen, one or two little towns or cities dominated their thoughts.
 And that’s where they gravitated to.
-Where they would settle down to enjoy their more senior years.
+It’s where they would settle down to enjoy their more senior years.

 When it’s time to view life in the rear-view mirror, what will you see?

 With the big-wheels sold to the next generation of nomads, our grey-nomads bought into a new lifestyle.
 A place where everyone has a story to tell and no-one is in a hurry to go anywhere.
 Where folks enjoy a cuppa and a chat to share their travel-tales.